fbpx

 At Key Stage 4, we continue to build on the foundations established through Year 7 – 9 and our focus becomes more personalised for our students as they progress through to Post-16.

-Our independent Positive Steps careers advisor works closely with students, making sure they are aware of all their options and are making informed decisions about their future.
+Our independent in-house careers advisor works closely with students, making sure they are aware of all their options and are making informed decisions about their future.
 This is carefully balanced with building pupils’ character skills as they prepare for interviews and life beyond the main school.

 Year 10

-• Career Guidance interviews available to all (1:1) with independent Positive Steps careers advisor).
+• Career Guidance interviews available to all (1:1) with independent Careers Manager.

 • ‘Career Assemblies’